 Knowledge Areas for Taxation Majors

-This major prepares you for careers in which these knowledge areas are important:
+Taxation majors often go into careers in which the following knowledge areas are important:

 Skills for Taxation Majors